fleek-platform/website/src/content/blog/learn/server-side-nextjs-on-fleek/index.md

 ---
-title: "How We Built Server-Side Next.js On Fleek"
+title: 'How We Built Server-Side Next.js On Fleek'
-category: "Announcements"
+category: 'Announcements'
-date: "2024-05-15 07:00:00"
+date: '2024-05-15 07:00:00'
 desc: "A look at Fleek's first iteration of server side Next.js"
-thumbnail: "./Next.js_1.png"
+thumbnail: './Next.js_1.png'
-alt: "Fleek server side next.js"
+alt: 'Fleek server side next.js'
-image: "./Next.js_1.png"
+image: './Next.js_1.png'
 author:
-  - "Gabriel Pinto"
+  - 'Gabriel Pinto'
 ---

 The dev team is working on introducing Fleek Functions to the platform, which are lightning fast edge functions built using Fleek Network’s [cloud infrastructure](https://blog.fleek.network/post/fleek-network-testnet-phase-3-results/).
 We are testing and experimenting to guarantee support for diverse use cases and compatibility with multiple frameworks and tools.
 One of those is support for Next.js.